 Calcific tendinitis is a condition caused by calcium deposits building up in a person’s muscles or tendons.
 If calcium builds up in a particular part of the body, most people might feel pain and discomfort in the area.
 This condition can occur in other parts of the body, but the most common area for calcific tendonitis to develop is the rotator cuff.

 What are the most common symptoms of Calcific Tendinitis?

 Most people with calcific tendonitis have steady reports of increasing shoulder pain that can become severe within time.
 The most common symptoms of calcific tendonitis are shoulder pain, most severe with movement, pain at night that can interfere with sleeping, and difficulty lifting the arm away and up from the body.

 What is the cause of Calcific Tendinitis?

 The quick answer, the cause of calcium deposits that have resided within the rotator cuff tendon has not been understood.
-Calcific tendonitis usually progresses predictably and sometimes resolve without surgery.
+Calcific tendonitis usually progresses predictably and sometimes resolves without surgery.
 The typical course of progression is the following:

 - Calcific stage: During this stage, the calcium is excreted from cells and then forms into calcium deposits.
 When seen in an X-ray, the calcium looks chalky.
 Once the calcification has formed, a so-called resting phase begins, and usually is not painful and may last a varied length of time.
 After the resting phase, a resorptive phase begins–this is the most painful phase of calcific tendonitis.

 - Post-calcific stage: This stage is usually not painful.
 As the calcium deposit disappears, replacement occurs with a more normal appearing rotator cuff tendon.